-Since the early days of commerce, customers have wanted to buy the products that provide the timeliest, most innovative solutions to real-world challenges.
-Today, the problems customers need solved are more complex in step with continuously evolving, hypercompetitive marketplace dynamics.
-As a project manager, you need the agility to quickly adapt to your customers’ rapidly shifting requirements, while helping your development team focus on the ultimate goal:
+Since the earliest days of commerce, customers have wanted to buy products that provide timely, innovative solutions to real-world challenges.
+Today, the problems customers need solved are more complex and in step with the continuously evolving, hyper competitive dynamics of the marketplace.
+As a project manager, you need the agility to quickly adapt to your customers’ rapidly shifting requirements, while helping your development team focus on business goals.

-Defining and Executing on the roadmap
+- Defining and executing on the roadmap

-Maintaining consistent organization-wide alignment despite rapidly shifting requirements
+- Maintaining consistent, organization-wide alignment despite rapidly shifting requirements

-FRUSTRATION: Defining and Executing on to the roadmap
+Defining and executing on the roadmap.

-Developed correctly, the roadmap describes to your entire team the problems the product will solve, why and for whom you’re solving them, the prioritized order in which the product’s releases will be developed to address those problems, and how they’ll be addressed.
+The product roadmap communicates the value you expect to deliver to both your business and customers.
+It ensures your company’s product plan dovetails with its longer-term strategic goals.
+It also maps the product’s development path and known iterations throughout its lifespan and creates unified buy-in across all stakeholders.
+When developed correctly, the roadmap describes to your entire team the problems the product will solve, why and for whom you’re solving them, the prioritized order in which the product’s releases will be developed to address those problems, and how they’ll be addressed.

-After the roadmap has been defined, developed and agreed upon, it’s up to you, the product manager, to stay apprised of and document all shifting marketplace trends and incoming customer change-requests to ensure continued stakeholder alignment.
+After the roadmap has been defined, developed, and agreed upon, it’s up to you — the product manager — to stay apprised of and document all shifting marketplace trends and incoming customer change-requests to ensure continued stakeholder alignment.

 If developing the roadmap is half the battle, effectively managing and rationalizing the roadmap defines the other half.

 Managed ineffectively, it’s easy for one set of stakeholders — such as Sales, Service and Support, Marketing, or even the customer — to assert disproportionate influence during the product development process.
 Any one of these groups could upset your roadmap’s balance.

 Roadmap transparency can help eliminate scenarios like the ones below that result when outside teams don’t have full visibility.